Do you need to report a water leak?

 One of the most common people ask is “Am I responsible for a water leak or is it my local water company?”.
 Well hopefully this diagram below will help you understand, but basically, anything on your land (usually on the property side of the meter) is your responsibility.
-So, for example, if there is a water leak in your garden or driveway in, normally called a ‘supply pipe leak’, that is your responsibility to find and fix.
-That said, there is a good chance you will be covered on your insurance policy.
+So, for example, if there is a water leak in your garden or driveway in, normally called a ‘supply pipe leak’, that is usually your responsibility to find and fix.
+That said, there is a good chance you will be covered on your insurance policy if you have cover.

 So what if you are not sure where it is? – we can help locate the source of a leak to help determine if it is your responsibility or the water company’s.
 We have specialist water leak detection tools and procedures in place to help locate leaks accurately.
 That will determine what the next steps are.